grauw/glass/README.md

 be interpreted as a label.

 All identifiers are case-sensitive.
-Mnemonics of built-in instructions, directives, registers and flags are recognised in lowercase or uppercase, but can not be mixed case.
+Mnemonics of built-in instructions, directives, registers, flags and annotations are recognised in lowercase and uppercase, but can not be mixed case.

 Labels
 ------